techno-tim/techno-tim.github.io/_posts/2021-08-14-open-source-linktree-alt.md

 touch docker-compose.yml
 ```

-If you're using Docker compose
+If you're using Docker compose (see the [GitHub repo](https://github.com/techno-tim/littlelink-server) for the latest file)

 `docker-compose.yml`